ranggihwang/Pregated_MoE/README.md

 # Pre-gated MoE: An Algorithm-System Co-Design for Fast and Scalable Mixture-of-Expert Inference

-This is repository for ISCA'24 AE Pre-gated MoE.
+This is a repository for ISCA'24 AE Pre-gated MoE.

+For more details about this project, please refer to our paper published in ISCA-2024, "Pre-gated MoE: An Algorithm-System Co-Design for Fast and Scalable Mixture-of-Expert Inference,"

 ## ISCA'24 Artifact Evaluation